MRI Functional

 Purpose

-Functional magnetic resonance imaging or functional MRI (fMRI) is a functional neuroimaging procedure using MRI technology that measures brain activity by detecting changes associated with blood flow.
+Functional magnetic resonance imaging, or functional MRI (fMRI) is a functional neuroimaging procedure using MRI technology.
+It measures brain activity by detecting changes associated with blood flow.
 This technique relies on the fact that cerebral blood flow and neuronal activation are coupled.

 Preparation